Ex-Audi designer becomes first foreign president of Kia Motors

-SEOUL (Reuters) - Peter Schreyer, known for his design contributions to the iconic Audi TT, became the first foreign president of Kia Motors Corp (000270.KS) as the South Korean carmaker enters the next phase of its branding transformation.
+SEOUL, Dec 28 (Reuters) - Peter Schreyer, known for his design contributions to the iconic Audi TT, became the first foreign president of Kia Motors Corp as the South Korean carmaker enters the next phase of its branding transformation.

 “We should not have let him go,” Volkswagen’s Chairman Ferdinand Piech told Automotive News in an interview in November.